hhas/SwiftAutomation/doc-source/2 a-quick-tutorial.md

 [TO DO: TextEdit now returns by-name document specifiers; update code examples accordingly]

+[TO DO: could probably do with getting user to open sdef in Script Editor for an overview of how API docs are structured]

 The following tutorial provides a practical taste of application scripting with Swift and SwiftAutomation.
 Later chapters cover the technical details of SwiftAutomation usage that are mostly skimmed over here.

 ## 'Hello World' tutorial